sysprog21/rv32emu/docs/syscall.md

 #### Events

-An event entry is made up of a 32-bit value representing the event's type and a `union` buffer containing t1he event's parameters.
+An event entry is made up of a 32-bit value representing the event's type and a `union` buffer containing the event's parameters.

 * `KEY_EVENT`: Either a key is pressed or released.
 Its value buffer is made up of a 32-bit universal key code and an 8-bit state flag; if the corresponding character of the pressed key is not printable, the bit right after the most significant bit is set; for example, the "a" key's corresponding character is printable, so its keycode is the ASCII code of the "a" character, which is `0x61`.
 However, because the left shift key doesn't have a corresponding printable key, its hexadecimal value is `0x400000E1`, with the 31 bit is set.
 * `MOUSE_MOTION_EVENT`: The cursor is moved during the current frame.
 This event contains two signed integer value, which is the delta of x position and y position respectively.
 If the relative mouse mode is enabled, the mouse movement will never be 0 because the cursor is wrapped within the canvas and is repeated whenever the cursor reaches the border.